Tune PID Controller in Real Time Using Open-Loop PID Autotuner Block

 - Step Amplitude: Specifies the amplitude of the injected step signal.
 In this example, choose 0.1 as well.
 Note that, if the plant has a single integrator, you need to choose not to estimate dc gain, and as a result, no step signal is injected to the plant.

-Simulating Online PID Tuner Block in Normal Mode
+Simulating Open-Loop PID Autotuner Block in Normal Mode

-If you have a plant model built in Simulink, it is recommended to simulate the Online PID Tuner block against the plant model in the normal mode before using the block in the external mode for real time tuning.
+If you have a plant model built in Simulink, it is recommended to simulate the Open-Loop PID Autotuner block against the plant model in the normal mode before using the block in the external mode for real time tuning.
 Simulation will help you identify issues in signal connection and block settings so that you can adjust them before generating code.

 In this example, the engine speed reference signal goes from 2000 to 3000 rpm and then back to 2000 rpm in the first 20 seconds.
 The original gains of P = 0.01 and I = 0.01 causes strong oscillation in the transient and need to be re-tuned.